fodorbalint/PathMaker/README.md

-# One-way labyrinth generator
+# The one-way labyrinth algorithm

-This program aims to solve the following challenge:<br />
+This research aims to solve the following problem:<br />
 "Draw a line that goes through an n x n grid (where n is an odd number), passing through each field once.
 The line has to start from the field at the upper left corner (1,1) and end at (n,n).
 At any time it is allowed to move left, right, up or down, and it has to randomly choose between the available fields."

 At first sight it may look easy.
 But look at the following example: